andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/storekit-testing-swift-start.md

 Testing things out locally is amazingly powerful for getting you started, but before you deploy your app to the App Store and send it into review, you still have to...

-* Set up your products in App Store Connect
+* Set up your products in App Store Connect ... right now the Xcode configuration doesn't get "pushed up" to App Store Connect, so it's a double-entry world right now.
-* Set up a Sandbox tester account in App Store Connect
+* Set up a Sandbox tester account in App Store Connect so that you can...
-* Test out your server-side receipt validation logic with receipts signed by a "real" App Store environment
+* Test out your in-app purchasing workflow and receipt validation logic with receipts signed by a "real" App Store environment (just like your TestFlight testers and your **App Reviewer** will use)

 And if you're using App Store server notifications to detect changes to auto-renewable subscriptions, you need to test those out as well.